microsoft/rust_fallible_vec/README.md

 * Items in `0..len()` will only be items originally in the `Vec` or items being added to the `Vec`.
 It will never include uninitialized memory, duplicated items or dropped items.
 * Items originally (but no longer) in the `Vec` or being added to (but not yet in) the `Vec` may be leaked - any method that may leak items like this will have a note to specify its behavior.

-The exact behavior of each method is specified in its documentations.
+The exact behavior of each method is specified in its documentation.

 ## Code origin

-Most of this code is forked form [Rust's Standard Library](https://github.com/rust-lang/rust).
+Most of this code is forked from [Rust's Standard Library](https://github.com/rust-lang/rust).
 While we will attempt to keep the code and docs in sync, if you notice any issues please check if they have been fixed in the Standard Library first.

 ## This API is incomplete